 Space-Saving Furniture

 Choose apartment-sized sofas scaled for small rooms.
 Consider loveseats plus chairs instead of large sofas.
-Select nesting tables that expand when needed.
-Use ottomans for seating, tables, and storage.
+Select nesting tables that expand when needed and use ottomans for seating, tables, and storage.

 Visual Expansion Tricks